reductstore/reductstore/docs/how-does-it-work.md

 A container for entries which provides the storage settings:

-* **Maximal block content_length.** The content_length of the block, when the storage creates a new one after it finishes the current write operation.
-A block might be bigger than this content_length because the storage can write a belated record. &#x20;
+* **Maximal block size.** The size of the block, when the storage creates a new one after it finishes the current write operation.
+A block might be bigger than this size because the storage can write a belated record. &#x20;
 * **Quota type.** The storage supports two types:
   * No quota.
 A bucket will consume the whole free disk space.
   * FIFO.
 A bucket removes the oldest block of some entry, when it reaches the quota limit.
-* **Quota content_length.**
+* **Quota size.**

 A user can manage bucket with[ Bucket API](http-api/bucket-api.md).